Oksana Masters becomes most decorated U.S. Winter Paralympian ever

 With her 14th winter medal, she becomes the most decorated U.S. Winter Paralympian of all time.
 The previous record holders were Sarah Will and Sarah Billmeier, both of whom won 13 Paralympic medals in alpine skiing.
 Masters also owns three medals from the Summer Paralympics (one in rowing, two in cycling), bringing her total career count to 17.

-With seven medals in Beijing, Masters has won more medals than 38 of the 46 nations competing at these Winter Paralympics – though her final ranking could change once the final events conclude.

-Masters is also responsible for winning about one-third of the U.S. team’s medals.
-As of this writing, Team USA has claimed 19 medals, plus a guaranteed 20th in sled hockey.
+With seven medals in Beijing, Masters won more medals than 37 of the 46 nations competing at the 2022 Winter Paralympics.
+She is also responsible for about one-third of the U.S. team’s 20 total medals.

 Masters was born in Ukraine with a set of birth defects believed to be caused by the Chernobyl nuclear disaster.
 She bounced between orphanages for seven years until she was adopted by her mother, Gay Masters, and moved to the United States.
 Masters later had both legs amputated, her left at age 9 and the right at 14.